This section highlights the scientific tests and investigations undertaken on the earlier version over the past 40 years.

 • Ultraviolet light, infrared luminescence, infrared, false colour infrared, infrared reflectography, X-radiography, carbon dating, and lead-white measurement by gamma spectroscopy examinations all confirm, especially when considered together, that the painting was most likely executed at the beginning of the 16th Century.

 • Comparisons based on the digitisation of both the earlier and Louvre Mona Lisas scientifically prove that the faces in each work were painted by the same artist.

-Leonardo not only described his techniques for painting on canvas, but clearly used this medium himself.
-The hand-woven linen canvas, or Reims cloth, on which the portrait was painted, has the same characteristics as those upon which Leonardo painted his famous drapery studies in the 1470s.
+• Leonardo not only described his techniques for painting on canvas, but clearly used this medium himself.
+The hand-woven linen canvas, or Rheims cloth, on which the earlier version was painted, has similar characteristics as those upon which Leonardo painted his famous drapery studies in the 1470s.

 • All pigments used in the painting were common to Leonardo’s palette, and were available at the beginning of the 16th Century.
 The palette for this painting remains true to his own directions and theories.